-Offering a great digital experience is nearly synonymous with remaining competitive in an increasingly digital-first world.
-In an original research report we released last year, The State of Digital Experience Maturity, data showed that DX maturity can be measured across four phases across four key categories: Alignment, Technology, Outcomes, and Mindset (ATOM).
+In an original research report we released last year, The State of Digital Experience Maturity, data showed that DX maturity can be measured across four key categories: Alignment, Technology, Outcomes, and Mindset (ATOM).

 So, what actions can financial service and insurance DX pros take to achieve greater digital experience maturity?
 Below, we outline nine research-backed guidelines and focus areas that span those four key categories to help you drive long-term DX success.

 Alignment: The organizational structures, processes, and practices that facilitate efficient and continuous digital experience improvement.

 Helps with: Creating simple, trustworthy experiences; maintaining transparency around data and pricing with your customers